 *Designate 30% of Community Development Block Grant money into a fund to retrofit houses for accessibility.

 *A property and school tax cap for elderly and impoverished homeowners.
 Read More.

-Right now, Rochester is participating in a form of Participatory Budgeting (PB) through the Rochester Monroe Anti-Poverty Initiative (RMAPI), though few people know about it and it does not go far enough.
+Recently, Rochester participated in a form of Participatory Budgeting (PB) through the Rochester Monroe Anti-Poverty Initiative (RMAPI), though few people knew about it and it did not go far enough.
 I advocate for a PB system to be enacted across the City with at least $1 million a year to be given to 16 sections of Rochester.
 These sections would be each quadrant divided up into 4 sections each.